 You should always introduce yourself and what you do.
 But, trust me, if you’ve kept in touch with someone for up to 30 days, then you don’t need to introduce yourself again and again.

 Influencers are very observant.
 If you regularly retweet their content on Twitter, that stands out.

 And, they can support you when the need arises.
 You can always pitch your idea/content via email to someone who can help promote and build your brand online.
 Adam Connell, founder of Blogging Wizard, has this to say:

 Depending on the reason why you’re pitching a blogger, you may want to model my own email template.
 Feel free to craft a better email from this.
 Add some personality and you’re good to go.

-One solution you can use is Yesware, a user-friendly GMail addon that tracks your emails and tells you the exact time the recipient opened it.
-And the premium account gives you more features about timing and email marketing tips.
+One solution you can use is Yesware, a user-friendly GMail add-on that tracks your emails and tells you the exact time the recipient opened it.
+And, the premium account gives you more features about timing, as well as email marketing tips.

 There you have it.
 The definitive guide to creating better content for your customers.
 Don’t forget that most of your customers will access and read your content on their mobile devices.
 Therefore, you’ve got to adopt a mobile responsive design for your blog or site as well.

 Content marketing takes a piece of content that you’ve written and delivers it to the right audience, in a quiet, creative and professional manner.